mkavulich/ccpp-doc/CCPPtechnical/source/CompliantPhysicsParams.rst

 take into account the sizes of the threaded tasks through their input indices and array dimensions.

+`As of CCPP version 7 <https://github.com/NCAR/ccpp-framework/pull/523>_`, MPI is required as a prerequisite for building the CCPP framework in a host model.
+While MPI directives are not required within physics schemes, developers are encouraged to make use of them where they may result in a significant speedup.
-The following rules should be observed when including OpenMP or MPI communication in a physics scheme:
+However, the following rules should be observed when including OpenMP or MPI communication in a physics scheme:

+* MPI directives for Fortran code must be compatible with the Fortran 2008 standard, and must use the ``mpi_f08`` module rather than the legacy ``use mpi`` or ``INCLUDE 'mpif.h'``

 * CCPP standards require that in every phase but the *run* phase, blocked data structures must be combined so that their entire contents are available to a given MPI task (i.e. the data structures can not be further subdivided, or